H0M13/RekognitionImageModerationLabelsEA/README.md

 # IPFS + Amazon Rekognition Image Moderation External Adapter

 This external adapter downloads image bytes from [IPFS](https://ipfs.io/) given the content hash and requests image moderation labels from the [Amazon Rekognition](https://aws.amazon.com/rekognition/) cloud-based computer vision platform.
-The moderation labels are pinned to IPFS and a bytes32 hex string is returned from which the base58 encoded IPFS content hash [can be reconstructed](https://ethereum.stackexchange.com/questions/17094/how-to-store-ipfs-hash-using-bytes32).
+The moderation labels are pinned to IPFS using [Pinata](https://pinata.cloud/) and a bytes32 hex string is returned from which the base58 encoded IPFS content hash [can be reconstructed](https://ethereum.stackexchange.com/questions/17094/how-to-store-ipfs-hash-using-bytes32).
 Currently [bytes32 is the maximum response size](https://docs.chain.link/docs/make-a-http-get-request#response-types) for the result of a Chainlink job.

 ## Environment variables